mlinnen/Cover_SingleLEDStatus/README.md

 Once the broker and the audit are running you can go ahead and download the code to the arduino and let it run.

-Closing the up or down switches will change the state of the sensor and it will be published onto MQTT.
+Executing the state batch files in the test/MQTT/ folder will publish a message on the MQTT broker and change the state of the LED.
+If you are using a local broker without a user name and password then use the batchfiles that start with local.

 ### More Complete Examples